whynot-s/SLAM_and_Kalman_Filtering/README.txt

 as well as the VehicleSLAMSystem.m executable.

 All other code is part of the G2o Library and adjusted by Simon Julier, UCL.
+Additionally, this code was written in collaboration with Esmeralda Ypsilanti, UCL.

 The SLAM code features additional custom edges (binary and unary) as well